Auddity/Negotiation-Game-React/Design Template/outline.md

     - **IF** Offer is *Correct* the Background of the good in the left column becomes Green
       - A Checkmakr replaces the Select Resource Button
     - **IF** Offer is for the *Wrong Person* the Background remains Yellow.
-      - The Select REsource Button Remains
+      - The Select Resource Button Remains
   - In conjunction with the above actions, text stating each status appears between the column/portrait and the Buttons.
   - Also the **Turns Left** display is reduced by 1